 The participants applied this much sunscreen 4 times a day for 4 days – a real life similarity to a 4-day beach vacation.
 Products included sprays, lotions and creams.
 Sounds like what I see when I travel to a tropical vacation.
 Researches took blood samples daily for a week testing for chemical sunscreen filters avobenzone, oxybenzone, octocrylene and ecamsule (Mexoryl, one of the European sunscreen filters that the US consumers have been wanting here).
 These are common, chemical-active sunscreen filters.

 Results of the study showed that every sunscreen chemical entered the bloodstream in excess of the level that the FDA considers safe (0.5ng/ml) within a day of use.It did not matter if the sunscreen was a spray, lotion or cream.
 All chemicals except one maintained this excess blood level for the full 7 days of study.
-This is not good!
+So, is sunscreen dangerous - well, this is not good news!

 Avobenzone (the main UVA-blocking chemical sunscreen filter used in non-mineral sunscreens) achieved excessive blood levels within 6 hours.
 Concentrations climbed over the days of exposure.